jzuniga-amd/hipSOLVER/README.md

 ### Build & install library Using Script (Ubuntu only)
 The root of this repository has a helper bash script `install.sh` to build and install hipSOLVER on Ubuntu with a single command.
 It does not take a lot of options and hard-codes configuration that can be specified through invoking cmake directly, but it's a great way to get started quickly and can serve as an example of how to build/install.
 A few commands in the script need sudo access, so it may prompt you for a password.
-* `./install.sh -id` -- build library, build dependencies, and install (-d flag only needs to be passed once on a system)
+* `./install.sh -id` -- build library, build dependencies, and install (-d flag only needs to be passed once on a system).
-* `./install.sh -ic` -- build library, build clients (tests, benchmarks, and samples), and install To see more option use
+* `./install.sh -ic` -- build library, build clients (tests, benchmarks, and samples), and install.

+To see more options use the help of the install script
-* `./install.sh -h` -- shows help
+* `./install.sh -h`

 ### Build & install library Manually
 For a standard library installation, follow these steps: